 \subsection{End of proof of Theorem~\ref{MainThm2}: proof of property (ii) from the outline}

 \emph{In the remaining part of Section~\ref{sect:proof2} we will prove Proposition~\ref{alpha}.
 This will complete the proof of Theorem~\ref{MainThm2}}.

-By our assumption on $Y$, the group scheme $\bG_Y=\bG\times_UY$ is isotropic.
-Thus we can and will choose a parabolic subgroup scheme $\bP^+$ in $\bG$ such that the restriction of $\bP^+$ to each connected component of $Y$ is a proper subgroup scheme in the restriction of $\bG$ to this component of $Y$.
+By assumption, the group scheme $\bG_Y=\bG\times_UY$ is isotropic.
+Thus we may choose a parabolic subgroup scheme $\bP^+$ in $\bG_Y$ such that the restriction of $\bP^+$ to each connected component of $Y$ is a proper subgroup scheme in the restriction of $\bG_Y$ to this component of $Y$.

-Since $Y$ is an affine scheme, by~\cite[Exp.~XXVI, Cor.~2.3, Th~4.3.2(a)]{SGA3-3} there is an opposite to $\bP^+$ parabolic subgroup scheme $\bP^-$ in $\bG_Y$.
+Since $Y$ is an affine scheme, by~\cite[Exp.~XXVI, Cor.~2.3, Thm.~4.3.2(a)]{SGA3-3} there is an opposite to $\bP^+$ parabolic subgroup scheme $\bP^-$ in $\bG_Y$.
 Let $\bU^+$ be the unipotent radical of $\bP^+$, and let $\bU^-$ be the unipotent radical of $\bP^-$.